jis3r/basic-password-generator/README.md

 # basic-password-generator
-This is a first realization of a browser-based password-generator using html, css and javascript.
+This is a first realisation of a browser-based password-generator using html, css and javascript.